Working Papers

 We provide novel evidence on how healthcare decision-making responds to changes in government recommendations by studying the United States Preventive Services Task Force’s 2009 decision to stop recommending mammogram screenings for women aged 40-49.
 Using a difference-in-differences identification strategy, we find that the guideline revision reduced mammography among 40-49-year-old women by 6-10 percent relative to their older counterparts.
 We also identify large spillovers onto women aged 30-39 who were subsequently less likely to receive a mammogram recommendation or a mammogram.
 Additional analyses suggest the revision reduced overdiagnosis of early-stage tumors.
 Finally, we find that the 2009 update increased confusion about recommendations for preventing cancer.

-Retail pharmacies fill over 4 billion prescriptions each year and are the most frequent service delivery touchpoint in the U.S. health care system.
-Despite this important role, relatively little is known about the economic factors driving pharmacy access.
-We provide new evidence on how Medicare Part D shaped the retail pharmacy industry using 2000-2007 National Establishment Time-Series data and a difference-in-differences identification strategy leveraging variation in the share of the customer base likely comprised of Medicare beneficiaries.
-We find that Medicare Part D was associated with a 5 percent reduction in the number of pharmacies due to a reduction in the number of pharmacy openings; we do not detect a change in pharmacy closures.
-Next, we show that this reduction was most pronounced in racial and ethnic minority communities.
-Finally, we show that existing pharmacies located in previously competitive markets benefitted from reduced market entry.
+Retail pharmacies fill over 4 billion prescriptions each year and are the most frequent healthcare touchpoint in the U.S. Yet relatively little is known about the economic factors driving pharmacy access.
+We provide new evidence on how Medicare Part D shaped the retail pharmacy industry using 2000-2009 National Establishment Time-Series data and a difference-in-differences strategy leveraging pre-period variation in the share of the customers likely enrolled in Medicare.
+The two-year period between Part D’s passage and implementation was marked by substantial uncertainty about its financial implications for pharmacies.
+Though Part D ultimately increased prescription utilization, it also reduced drug prices and raised administrative costs.
+We find that Part D was associated with a 5-percent reduction in the number of pharmacies, driven entirely by a reduction in the number of openings rather than an increase in closures.
+Finally, we find suggestive evidence that the mortality reduction attributable to Part D was smaller in counties that experienced a reduction in pharmacy access.

 I use two online experiments to test whether physical characteristics affect how people evaluate non-physical traits.
 I find that participants scored dating profiles displaying overweight/obese photos 19% lower than profiles displaying healthy-weight photos.
 This penalty was driven by a reduction in the scores assigned to both the photos and the same profile text; participants who viewed heavier photos perceived the text as less indicative of work ethic and intelligence.
 There is no evidence that participants imposed smaller penalties on profiles reporting higher-earning occupations, suggesting that individuals are limited in their ability to compensate for excess bodyweight with higher socioeconomic status.